rust-lang/reference/src/attributes/diagnostics.md

 - [Trait]

 > [!NOTE]
-> `rustc` currently warns in other positions, but this may be rejected in the future.
+> `rustc` ignores use in other positions but lints against it.
+This may become an error in the future.

 r[attributes.diagnostics.must_use.duplicates]
-The `must_use` attribute may only be specified once on an item.
+The `must_use` attribute may be used only once on an item.

 > [!NOTE]
-> `rustc` currently warns on subsequent duplicate `must_use` attributes.
+> `rustc` lints against any use following the first.
 This may become an error in the future.

 r[attributes.diagnostics.must_use.message]
 The `must_use` attribute may include a message by using the [MetaNameValueStr] syntax such as `#[must_use = "example message"]`.
 The message will be given alongside the warning.